 If you do pay, the eviction notice is nullified.
-If, however, you don’t pay anything and remain on the property, then the landlord can file an eviction lawsuit.
-If you lose the lawsuit, you can be removed, and you must compensate the landlord for the rent you owe plus court fees.
+However, if you don’t pay anything and remain on the property, then the landlord can file an eviction lawsuit.
+If you lose the lawsuit, you can be removed, and you must compensate the landlord for the unpaid rent you owe plus court fees.

-The next type of eviction is when you break the terms of your lease.
+The next type of eviction is when you break the terms of your lease agreement.
 An example of this is keeping a pet on the property or subletting your unit if you’re not allowed in your lease.
-Once you receive notice, you have ten days to fix the problem.
+Once you receive notice, you have ten days to resolve the problem.
 Otherwise, you’ll be asked to leave at that time.

 Creating “waste or nuisance” is also cause for eviction and includes things like being extremely messy or not keeping up with the property appropriately.

-Oddly enough, you can also be hit with this clause even if you’ve made an improvement to the property, but it was not approved or allowed for in the rental agreement.
+Oddly enough, this clause can also apply if you’ve made improvements to the property that weren’t allowed or approved in the rental agreement.
 You’ll be given a three-day warning in this situation and are required to leave with no chance to change your habits.

-Each of these laws varies depending on where you live, so it’s important to do your research to ensure your landlord follows the proper procedures in asking you to leave.
+Each of these laws varies depending on where you live.
+Therefore, it’s imperative to do your research to ensure your landlord follows the proper procedures in asking you to leave.
 Always understand your rights to make sure no one is taking advantage of you.

 What is an eviction in legal terms?

-A few places allow landlords to employ “self-help” eviction tactics, like changing the locks on the property, but this is illegal in most places.
-If your landlord does this to you, make sure you check to see if this is legal.
+Some states permit landlords to use “self-help” eviction tactics, such as changing the locks.
+However, this is illegal in most states.
+If your landlord does this to you, make sure you check to see if it’s legal where you live.
 Otherwise, it’s time to contact the authorities.

-Instead of locking you out, the landlord must usually go through the court system to file a lawsuit against you and obtain a writ of possession.
+Instead of locking you out, the landlord must usually proceed through the court system to file a lawsuit against you and obtain a writ of possession.

-A law enforcement officer then posts the eviction notice on the property, giving a specific deadline of when it must be vacated.
-If the tenant is still there on the posted date, the law enforcement officer will physically remove the tenant and their belongings.
+A law enforcement officer then posts the eviction notice on the property.
+This gives a specific deadline of when it must be vacated.
+If the tenant is still there after the posted date, the law enforcement officer will physically remove the tenant and their belongings.

 What happens when you get an eviction notice?

-The specific requirements may vary by state, but what typically happens is that you’ll receive a summons and complaint delivered by a law enforcement official, such as someone from your local Sheriff’s office.
+The specific requirements may vary by state.
+However, what typically happens is that you’ll receive a summons and complaint delivered by a law enforcement official, such as someone from your local Sheriff’s office.

-This notice not only tells you when and where to arrive for your court hearing but also what the landlord is suing you for.
+This notice tells you when and where to arrive for your court hearing.
+It also tells you what the landlord is suing you for.
 It could be for you to simply leave the property, or the landlord might also be seeking past due rent payments.

 You’ll be held liable for the consequences laid out in the summons: eviction and potentially back rent plus court fees for all parties involved.
-However, in some states, you might be able to prevent the eviction entirely if you can pay the owed rent and court fees at the hearing itself.
+However, in some states, you might be able to prevent the eviction entirely if you can make the rent payments and court fees at the hearing itself.

 How does an eviction impact your future housing prospects?

-Unfortunately, an eviction will almost undoubtedly hurt your ability to secure housing in the future.
+Unfortunately, an eviction on your rental history will almost undoubtedly hurt your ability to secure housing in the future.

 Many landlords perform credit checks on prospective tenants.
-So, if your credit report contains debts owed through collection agencies or civil judgments, that will raise a big red flag on your application.
+So, if your rental history report contains unpaid rent to a collection agency or civil judgments, it will raise a big red flag on your application.

-Even if a landlord can’t tell that the collection debt is rent-related, they’ll still question your ability or propensity to pay the rent on time each month.
+Even if a landlord can’t tell that the unpaid debt is rent-related, they’ll still question your ability or propensity to make your rent payments on time each month.

-You’ll also have trouble getting approved for a mortgage, credit card, or personal loan during those seven years because your credit score will take a huge hit.
+You’ll also have trouble getting approved for a mortgage, credit card, or personal loan during those seven years because the impact on credit scores will be severe.